brugal/wolfcamql/README-wolfcam.txt

 * In Windows dpi awareness is set to prevent scaling.
 This can be disabled with '--no-dpi-aware' command line option.
 * cg_bleedTime to control the amount of time player bleeding is shown on screen
 * com_logo to control logo cinematic when the program starts
+* /unset command can use '*' at end of name to perform pattern matching.
+Ex: /unset cg_*
+* r_debugScaledImages to show non power of two scaled images
+* cg_specOffsetQL (0:  use first person view like quake3, 1 (default):  no adjustment like quakelive, 2:  use third person offsets)

 ----------